Sydney Opera House Tour- A Review

 The Sydney Opera House Tour is a one hour guided tour that provides an overview of the Opera House, first opened in 1973.
 I had been meaning to check it out for ages, so was glad to finally have some time over the holidays to visit.
 Probably because I went over the holidays, it was insanely crowded.
 It’s a guided, group tour.

 I had booked my tickets online, so my first step was to find the Welcome Centre to check-in.
 This is on the underground level, near the Opera Bar- not to be confused with the ticket window for performances, which is on the ground floor.
-The cost of an adult tour is $43.00 for adults and $23.00 for children, but you can save 10% booking online beforehand.
+The cost of an adult Sydney Opera House Tour in 2024 is $45.00 for adults and $25.00 for children.

 Opera Bar- adjacent to the tour meeting point, and a great place for a cold one.